neelsmith/latin102/docs/index.md

 Welcome back!

 ## Week at a glance: Jan.
 25 - Jan.
 27

+Are there any items on [this review list](https://neelsmith.github.io/latin102/review/overview/) that you feel uncertain about?
+Be sure to note that in your submission on Canvase for the *Introductory information and reflection*.

 ### MWF classes

 We review the declension of substantives, and the types of verbal expression we encountered in Greek 102.

 ### CBL